SteeweGriffin/STWCollectionView/README.md

 )](http://mit-license.org)

 STWCollectionView is an UICollectionView sublcass easy to create and manage for a collection with carousel effect and is very simple to customize.
-You can set how many columns are visible simultaneously or give a fixed size to cells, and the collection will set automatically the columns.
+You can set how many cells are visible simultaneously or give a fixed size to cells, and the collection will set automatically the simultaneously visible cells.
 You can set the space between the cells and the vertical and horizontal padding than you can see a bit of the adjacent cells.
 Further, STWCollectionView has a delegate to better manage cells during the scrolling phase such as: the cell's currently visible indexPaths and their percentage of positioning based on the center.